Blueprint-Based SDK Usage Guide¶

 condition: "args.amount <= 10000"

-evalTier: 0
+eval_tier: 0

 severity: critical

-decision: "BLOCK"
+decision: "block"

 reason: "Payment amount exceeds $10,000 limit"